pallavagarwal07/pallavagarwal07.github.io/_posts/2017-05-07-How-I-got-here.md

 a lot of experience get into Google, so I'm revising it to say "Fair".

 I don't think this needs to be explained much.
-If you are from a good college, have a fair CPI it should be enough to get you an interview.
+If you are from a good college, have a fair CPI, it should be enough to get you an interview.
 If you don't, you'd need some good projects up your sleeve, or good performance in programming competitions.
 They don't expect you to be great, because contrary to our belief, undergrads aren't expected to know everything in the whole universe.